LesFerch/DesktopPic/doc/v2/README.md

 Pressing **Enter** resumes the slideshow.

 ## Other interface features

-Double-clicking the image while the interface is open will:
+A single click on the image in the GUI (double-click when the Settings are displayed) will:
 - reset the window size (based on the current settings)
 - reset the background color from the current display's wallpaper image.
 - save all settings to the `DesktopPic.ini` file.